-Jones don’t really do beginner boards – at least not what I would classify as a beginner boards.
-The closest that would come to a beginner board would be the Jones Mountain Twin and the Jones Twin Sister.
+As was the case for 2018 and previous years, Jones don’t really do beginner boards, IMO.
+The closest that would come to beginner boards would be the Mountain Twin and Twin Sister.

-Both these boards would be doable for beginners but, in most cases, not ideal (IMO).
+Both these boards would be doable for beginners but not strictly beginner boards.

 Jib/Street Jones Boards